influxdata/influxdb-client-js/influxdb-client-apis.getauthorizationsrequest.org.md

 ## GetAuthorizationsRequest.org property

-Only show authorizations that belong to a organization name.
+An organization name.
+Only returns authorizations that belong to this organization.

 <b>Signature:</b>